dtrelogan/react-formstate/docs/advantages.md

 ## Unobtrusive

-react-formstate is not declarative (nor magical), so it won't get in your way.
+react-formstate does not trap you in a workflow and it isn't magical, so it won't get in your way.

 You can write plain old validation code: